arpitbbhayani/knowledge-base/system-design/implementing-idempotence-in-a-payments-microservice/gist.md

 Check and Update: Weave everything with a single ID.

 The idea is to retry only after checking if the payment is processed or not.
 But how do we do this?
-The implementation is pretty simple - a global payment ID that weaves all the services and parties together.
+The implementation is pretty simple- a global payment ID that weaves all the services and parties together.

 The flow is: